 Many companies are starting to pay attention to how RPA is improving their customer experience.
 This technology allows software robots to learn to mimic human behavior.

 RPA works better with general rule-based tasks that require manual input.
 Once configured, the software robot will use different application interfaces.
-Typically, only a few modifications are required to implement a robot.
+Typically, only a few modifications are needed to implement a robot.
 In some cases, if configured correctly, no changes will be required from the outset.

 Five ways of implementing RPA in customer experience